 It’s time to take the first step in exploring an entrepreneurial or intrapreneurial path for your career.

 The Paul Merage School of Business is highly ranked by Financial Times, Bloomberg Businessweek, U.S. News & World Report, The Economist and other leading business publications.
 We have a vibrant learning community with a diverse and motivated student population.
-Now available in a one-year or two-year format, the Master of Innovation and Entrepreneurship (MIE) is the only program of its kind in the UC System.
+Now available in a nine-month full-time or a two-year part-time format, the Master of Innovation and Entrepreneurship (MIE) is the only program of its kind in the UC System.

 Applications are submitted online.
 The MIE program has six rounds of application deadlines.
-It is your responsibility to ensure all parts of your application are completed by the stated deadline date.
+You are responsible for ensuring all parts of your application are completed by the stated deadline date.
 If you have any missing items by the deadline, your application will be considered in the next round.
 We encourage applicants to submit as early as possible.

 |Round 1: October 15|